23Soham/IoT-Smart-Street-Lighting-System/README.md

    - Lights OFF during daylight
 4. **IoT Connectivity** → Sends sensor data & streetlight status to cloud dashboard
 5. **Visualization** → Graphs & analytics for usage and performance monitoring

 ---

+## 🎛️ Signal Processing Relevance

+This project applies **basic signal processing techniques** by analyzing real-time sensor data from LDR and PIR modules:

+- 📡 **Signal Acquisition** → Ambient light intensity & motion signals captured via sensors
+- 🔎 **Filtering & Thresholding** → Noise reduction and adaptive thresholds ensure reliable light switching
+- ⚙️ **Decision Logic** → Processed signals determine ON/DIM/OFF states in real-time

+### 🚘 Automotive Industry Applications
+The same principles can be extended to the **automotive and transportation sector**:
+- 🚦 Smart traffic light control based on vehicle flow
+- 🚗 Adaptive automotive lighting systems for safety
+- 🏙️ Vehicle-to-Infrastructure (V2I) integration in smart cities

+This makes the system not just an **IoT energy-saving solution**, but also a foundation for **intelligent transportation and automotive safety systems**.

+---